RossMunn/PokemonWebsite/README.md

 *rake db:seed
 *bundle install

--if there are any errors rake and rails assets:precompile should fix common errors
+-if there are any errors (rake) and (rails assets:precompile) should fix common errors

-Now open localhost:3000/admin
+Now open localhost:3000

-The website will be clear of data until it is filled out in the admin/pokemon section login details are activeadmin default
+The website will be clear of data until it is filled out in the admin/pokemon section, access by using the navbar or localhost:3000/admin login details are activeadmin default

 *admin@example.com